 The RPC server is unavailable.
 0x800706ba (WIN32: 1722 RPC_S_SERVER_UNAVAILABLE)

-In this case, the domain controller or other client fails to enroll for certificates from CA.
+In this case, the domain controller or other client fails to enroll for certificates from the CA.

-This problem can have several solutions, but in most cases, the source of the problem is your computer is a member of the group DCOM access group (DCOM access to certificate service) or the incorrect permissions are issued.
-Follow the next steps:
+This problem can have several solutions, but in most cases, the source of the problem is that your computer is not a member of the DCOM access group (allows access to the certificate service via DCOM) or incorrect permissions are issued.
+This most commonly occurs when the CA is installed on a DC.

-- On the domain controller on which the certification service is deployed, you need to make sure there is a domain security group CERTSVC_DCOM_ACCESS or Certificate Service DCOM Access;
+- On the domain controller on which the certification service is deployed, you need to make sure there is an Active Directory group CERTSVC_DCOM_ACCESS or Certificate Service DCOM Access.

 - Update the DCOM security settings on the server with the CA role using the commands: